Summer Internship in Assessment Science and Psychometrics

 - Must be authorized to work in the US for any employer.
 If selected, F-1 holders will need to apply for Curricular Practical Training authorization through their school’s international student office, and have a social security number for payroll purposes.

-Total compensation for the two months is approximately $9800, and is intended to cover all major expenses (food, housing, travel).
+Compensation for the 8 weeks is offered, and is intended to cover salary and all major expenses (food, housing, travel).

 Interns will help define a research problem; review related studies; conduct data analyses (real and/or simulated data); and write a summary report suitable for presentation.
-Projects are summarized below.
-Applicants should identify 1 to 2 projects by number that they prefer to work on.
+Specific research projects will be updated annually during the Call for Applications.